Chris-RG1980/rainbow-runners/README.md

 ### Conclusion
 The design approach for the Rainbow Runners website has a blend of aesthetic appeal, functional richness, and inclusive design principles.
 It aims to create not just a digital space but a welcoming community portal that resonates with the values of the LGBTQ+ community in South Wales.
 ***
+## CRUD Functionality

+The Rainbow Runners website offers comprehensive Create, Read, Update, and Delete (CRUD) capabilities tailored to different user roles within the platform.
+Below is a detailed overview of the permissions and functionalities available to each user role:

+### Superuser Role
+- **Access Control**: Full access to the Django admin area; can assign Admin and Coordinator roles to members.
+- **Member Management**: Ability to activate and deactivate member accounts.
+- **Content Management**:
+  - Can add, edit, and delete posts.
+  - Can add and delete comments on any post.
+  - Can add, edit, and delete products.
+- **Inquiries Management**: Can view and delete any questions submitted through the contact us page within the Django admin.
+- **Shopping Basket**:
+  - Can add products to their shopping basket.
+  - Can edit the quantity of products in the basket.
+  - Can delete products from the basket.

+### Admin Role
+- **Content Management**:
+  - Can add, edit, and delete posts.
+  - Can add and delete comments on any post.
+  - Can add, edit, and delete products.
+- **Inquiries Viewing**: Can view any questions submitted but cannot delete them.
+- **Profile Management**: Can update their profile and deactivate their account.
+- **Shopping Basket**:
+  - Can add products to their shopping basket.
+  - Can edit the quantity of products in the basket.
+  - Can delete products from the basket.

+### Coordinator Role
+- **Content Management**:
+  - Can add, edit, and delete posts.
+  - Can add and delete comments on any post.
+- **Profile Management**: Can update their profile and deactivate their account.
+- **Shopping Basket**:
+  - Can add products to their shopping basket.
+  - Can edit the quantity of products in the basket.
+  - Can delete products from the basket.

+### Member Role
+- **Interaction**:
+  - Can submit questions through the contact us page.
+  - Can add and delete their own comments to club news posts.
+- **Profile Management**: Can update their profile and deactivate their account.
+- **Shopping Basket**:
+  - Can add products to their shopping basket.
+  - Can edit the quantity of products in the basket.
+  - Can delete products from the basket.

+### Non-Member Role
+- **Interaction**: Can submit questions through the contact us page.
+- **Shopping Basket**:
+  - Can add products to their shopping basket.
+  - Can edit the quantity of products in the basket.

+### Comment Policy
+Currently, users cannot edit comments.
+To change a comment, the user must delete the existing comment and post a new one.
+This policy aligns with current practices on many social media platforms, ensuring clarity and accountability in user communications.
+Future updates may include editable comments based on user feedback and requirements.

+This structured access ensures that each user interacts with the site in a way that is appropriate to their role and responsibilities, maintaining a secure and orderly environment.
+***